 BMX racing started life in Los Angeles in the USA as an alternative to motocross racing and quickly became a popular worldwide sport enjoyed by thousands.

-Today BMX races are typically held on purpose-built racetracks that have many hills and jumps with banked corners or berms.
+Today BMX races are typically held on purpose-built racetracks with many hills and jumps with banked corners or berms.

-While BMX racing is primarily an individual sport, teams are often formed, and clubs are usually family-friendly with riders aged anywhere from five to 90 years.
+While BMX racing is primarily an individual sport, teams are often formed, and clubs are usually family-friendly, with riders aged five to 90 years.

-There are some regional, national and international bodies that provide rules for competition and organised events as well as setting out skill classifications and other regulations.
+There are some regional, national and international bodies that provide rules for competition and organised events and set out skill classifications and other regulations.

 In the UK, BMX bike racing is overseen by the British Cycling Federation, which provides rules and guidelines for holding events that include a code of conduct, membership and licencing, track competition standards and penalties for infringements.
 Details of BMX rules and regulations can be found here.